Claken/red-tetris/README.md

 ## 🚀 Usage

-Type this command in your terminal :
+To launch the application, run the following command in your terminal:
 ```
 docker compose up
 ```
-This will install all the pre-requisites and launch the back and the front ends of the project <br />
+This command will automatically install all prerequisites and launch both the front-end and back-end services.<br />
 <br />
-Once everything is launched, type this URL in your browser :
+Once the application is up and running, open your browser and navigate to:
 ```
 http://localhost:5173/
 ```
-Then, you will need to write a name :<br />
+You will be prompted to enter a player name:<br />

 ![Screenshot_from_2025-03-19_12-51-34](https://github.com/user-attachments/assets/7ca76121-0dea-44b8-9a13-32cf94ea1494)<br />
 <br />
-Once this is done, this page will appear :<br />
+Upon entering your name, the main game screen will be displayed:<br />

 ![Screenshot_from_2025-03-19_12-29-53](https://github.com/user-attachments/assets/468091af-14bf-4beb-b312-0720a8b9cef5)

-### Coverage
+### 🧪 Running Tests

 ```
 npm run test -- --coverage